raikasdev/mastopoet/README.md

 If you want to get Mastopoet working on your instance, contact your admin and ask them to allow anonymous CORS (crossOrigin: "anonymous") requests for their Mastodon media server.

+**For admins** this means they need to add the `Access-Control-Allow-Origin` header to the server providing your users with images hosted on Mastodon.
+You can set it to '\*', or allow just Mastopoet with 'https://mastopoet.ohjelmoi.fi'.
+There's more technical information on [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image).

 ## Deploying

 You can use Docker (instructions below), or simply host the website on a static platform.
 Mastopoet is a React SPA, compiled by Vite, allowing it to be deployed to pretty much any hosting service.
 My recommendations are Cloudflare Pages, Netlify and Github Pages.